medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/6-incentives.md

 ## Technical Specification

+### Budget Deposit

+When data consumers [create a deal](./2-data-deal.md#create-data-deal), they specify the budget for data provision.
+At this time, the amount of the budget is transferred from consumer account to deal account.

 ### Reward Distribution

-When [creating a data deal](./2-data-deal.md#create-data-deal), data consumers specify the quantity and the budget for the data.
+When creating a data deal, data consumers specify the quantity as well as the budget for the data.
 From this, the price per data can be calculated as:

 ```